The Daring Gourmet

 Place the cooked egg yolks in a bowl with the pimientos, olives, capers, parsley, mayonnaise, mustard, salt and pepper.
 Mash and stir together until smooth.

-Piping is optional but it makes a massive difference in the appearance of the finished eggs.
+Pipe the mixture into the egg halves.
+Piping is optional but it makes a big difference in the appearance of the finished eggs.

 Lightly sprinkle the eggs with smoked paprika.